MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-106.md

 Command Palette makes it possible to access browser management and developer tools with just one keyboard shortcut: `Ctrl`+`Q`.
 Let us know what commands we should add next!

-To list the available browser management commands and DevTools commands, press `Ctrl`+`Q`.
+To access the available browser management commands and DevTools commands, press `Ctrl`+`Q`.
 To filter the commands, start typing:

 ![Microsoft Edge Command Palette](./devtools-106-images/command-palette.png)